-We’ve talked about bolt grades in some of our past articles — but, just like many topics in the fastener industry, they can be a bit tricky to fully understand.
-To give a little more insight, we’ve given a bit more detail on what bolts grades are, how they’re categorized, and what some of their uses are below.
+We’ve discussed bolt grades in some of our past articles.
+However, like many topics in the fastener industry, they can be a bit tricky to fully understand.
+We explain what bolts grades are, how they’re categorized, and what some of their uses are below.
 That way, you’ll hopefully gain a better idea of what bolt grade you need for your application.

 Bolt grades are defined by their specific material, as well as the strength of that material.
 This helps to determine the maximum amount of stress that the bolt can handle.
 Typically, a bolt grade spec will call out the material (or give a couple of material options), then list the strength requirements for that material.